aladdinpersson/Machine-Learning-Collection/README.md

 In this repository I will be uploading machine learning algorithms implemented in Python.
 I try to make the code as clear as possible, for some I have done video explanations on youtube and derivations on my blog.

 :white_check_mark:: If the algorithm is tested  \
-:small_red_triangle: If the algorithm is untested  \
+:small_red_triangle:: If the algorithm is untested  \
-:scroll: Link to Blogpost  \
+:scroll:: Link to Blogpost  \
-:tv: Link to Video
+:tv:: Link to Video

 # Machine Learning
 * [Linear Regression](https://github.com/AladdinPerzon/Machine-Learning-Collection/blob/master/ML/LinearRegression/linear_regression_gradient_descent.py) **- With Gradient Descent :white_check_mark: [:scroll:](https://aladdinperzon.github.io/2020/03/25/Linear-Regression/) [:tv:](www.youtube.com)**